Cost of Living in Valencia for a Month Plus Things to Do & My Impressions

-Ah, Spain!
-This country has been on my list of places to see for years now, but there was always an excuse not to go there.
-This year though I finally managed to check it off the list with an epic visit to Valencia.
+But this year I finally managed to check it off the list with an epic visit to Valencia.
 I spent the entire month of May there, together with my wife and our five-year-old son.

 But since I travel with my family, I prefer to take things slow: a month is the perfect amount of time to spend in a new place, in my opinion, as it gives you enough time to enjoy all the goodies, but also find some – or most – of the Cons.

-I love to know the whole picture, because I want to relocate from my current country (Romania) sooner or later.
-Therefore, every new place that I visit is judged based on an ultimate conclusion: would I enjoy living there?
+Therefore, every new place that I visit is judged based on an ultimate conclusion: would I enjoy living there full time?
 That’s why I travel, in the end: to find that perfect spot.
 So… could Valencia be it?

 Where did we stay in Valencia?

-Like always, we found our apartment on AirBnb.
-It had to tick some things on the wish list, high up there being the need for air conditioning units: we had an awful experience getting fried in Budapest with no air conditioning last August and we didn’t want to go through that as well.
+The apartment had to tick some important things off our wish list, one of the main ones being air conditioning.
+We had an awful experience getting fried in Budapest with no air conditioning last August and we didn’t want to go through that as well.

-We also needed two separate beds, as I am an insanely light sleeper and my son twists and turns in his sleep like a tornado through a wheat field: not a perfect match, especially for somebody who also has to work during the day.
-And, of course, it had to be as close to the center as possible – since the city center is where you usually want to be, for all the goodies and attractions.
+We also needed two separate beds, as I am an insanely light sleeper and my son twists and turns in his sleep like a tornado: not a perfect match, especially for somebody who also has to work during the day.

-So we ended up getting a two bedroom apartment on a quiet street, just couple of minutes of walking away from the Torres de Quart and several minutes of walking away from the heart of the city.
+So we ended up getting a two-bedroom apartment on a quiet street, just couple of minutes of walking away from the Torres de Quart and several minutes of walking away from the heart of the city.
 It looked good, too:

 As you can notice from the photos above, the apartment was in a good condition and had everything you needed for spending a month (or more) there.